divyeshpansuriya-ios/WhatsappStatusRingBar/README.md

 ## Installation

-WhatsappStatusRingBar is available through [CocoaPods](https://cocoapods.org).
+`WhatsappStatusRingBar` is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'WhatsappStatusRingBar'
 ```
 ## Interface Builder
-WhatsappStatusRingBar can be set up in Interface Builder.
-To use it, set the custom view class to WhatsappStatusRingBar.
+`WhatsappStatusRingBar` can be set up in Interface Builder.
+To use it, set the custom view class to `WhatsappStatusRingBar`.
 Most of the control's parameters can be customized in Interface Builder.

 ## Author